 George Turenne has been an invaluable source of help and support in doing small and not so small odd jobs about the church.
-A gate has been placed across the stairs to the gallery to address some of the safety concerns of our children and weather stripping has been placed around the playground fire doors downstairs to help reduce the escape of heat.
-Pews have been followed by a bright yellow mould resistant paint and a continuous hook-up for the dehumidifier.
+A gate has been placed across the stairs to the gallery to address some of the safety concerns of our children and weather stripping has been placed around the playaround fire doors downstairs to help reduce the escape of heat.
+Pews have been mended, kneelers removed, furniture moved to create two new meeting spaces (we are still asking for suggestions to name the spaces), and last, but certainly not least, some work has been done in Lynda's office.
+The mould problem has been given a short reprieve with new mould resistant drywall followed by a bright yellow mould resistant paint and a continuous hook-up for the dehumidifier.
 New shelving units were added to accommodate the accumulation of paper that is necessary to keep on site.
 Thank you George!